 Quercetin and vitamin K are the two primary antioxidants found in chives.
-Quercetin and other flavonoids prevent cancers of the breast, colon, prostate, ovaries, endometrium, and lungs.
-In addition to these, chives also contain carotenes, zeaxanthin, and lutein, which protect against lung and oral cancers.
+Quercetin and other flavonoids may help prevent cancers of the breast, colon, prostate, ovaries, endometrium, and lungs.
+In addition to these, chives also contain carotenes, zeaxanthin, and lutein, which can help protect against lung and oral cancers.

-All of these powerful nutrients help you live a better life.
+All of these powerful nutrients can help you live a better life.
 But how?
 Keep reading.